The Kraft Heinz Company

 Scan Results

 Daily timeframeThe Kraft Heinz Company, together with its subsidiaries, manufactures and markets food and beverage products in North America and internationally.
-Valued at $29.02B, KHC is a large-cap name in its sector.
+The company carries a $30.69B market cap, placing it firmly in the large-cap category.
 Its products include condiments, sauces, dressings, and spreads; cheese, frozen potato products, and other frozen meals; meal kits, frozen snacks, and pickles; dry packaged desserts, refrigerated ready to eat desserts, and other dessert toppings; ready to drink and powdered beverages, and liquid concentrates; American sliced and recipe cheeses; mainstream coffee, coffee pods, and premium coffee; and cold cuts, bacon, and hot dogs.

 Market Cap